 Virginia Household Water Quality Program

 The objective of the Virginia Household Water Quality Program (VAHWQP) is to improve the water quality and health of Virginians using private water supplies.
-Initiated in 1989, VAHWQP drinking water clinics have been conducted in nearly every county across Virginia, and samples from about 19,000 households have been analyzed and results confidentially returned to participants.
+Initiated in 1989, VAHWQP drinking water clinics have been conducted in nearly every county across Virginia, and 19,500 samples have been analyzed and results confidentially returned to participants.
 The best part: your water test results are explained in a helpful meeting, where ways of preventing contamination and treating water quality problems are also addressed.

 Drinking water clinics are organized by your local Extension Agent and Virginia Tech faculty in the Biological Systems Engineering Department.
 Participation is voluntary and all information is kept strictly confidential.
 Anyone with a private water supply system (including wells, springs, and cisterns) may participate.